jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

 Didn't find any additional useful parts of schema apart from `<OtherNames>` tag.
 Exported information from this tag in all entries to another JSON file.

+### 201113-original-genome-taxa

+Extract ESummary data for original NCBI-assigned taxa of genomes from v0.9 archive (which was downloaded in 2016, as opposed to in the v1.1 archive where this data was downloaded again in 2020).
+This was the data used to assign genus/species names to genomes in the original database.

+Used the following steps to attempt to find the single taxon which best matches each curated genus/species name combination:

+1. Collect original NCBI-assigned taxonomy IDs for all genomes assigned to the genus/species name in the v1.1 database (most recent)
+2. Filter out taxa for which the genus/species names in the corresponding 2016 ESummary data don't match the v1.1 curated values (these genomes were probably reassigned to this species during curation)
+3. Find the lowest common ancestor of these taxa using the up-to-date taxonomy tree downloaded for this experiment.
+This should probably correspond to the correct taxon in most cases, or possibly a descendant of it.

+#### Results

+Lowest common ancestor was at species rank or below for all but 12 of the 1438 species names.
+Of the remaining, 2 were species groups and 10 were genera.
+Will examine further in future notebook.

 ## Output

 * `data/intermediate/201031-database-v1.1-software-version-migration/`